TinyTapeout/tinytapeout-07/projects/tt_um_dvxf_dj8v_dac/docs/info.md

 external logic and use uo[6] for RAM OE# and uo[5] for Flash ROM OE#.

 To get a bidirectional data bus (needed for SRAM), uio bus must be connected to ui bus with resistors.
 To be tested!

-## Reset

-At reset time, PC is set to 0x4000.

-All other registers are set to 0x80.

 # How to test